 Kate also has a daughter who was 13 years old at the time.
-Her son had passed away the year before she’d met her abuser, a fact that her abuser would also sometimes use as emotional fodder.
+Her son had passed away the year before she’d met the abuser, a fact that her boyfriend would also sometimes use as emotional fodder.

 “He’d say, ‘At least my son is alive.’”